- Last Updated: 13 August 2019 13 August 2019

 Achieving our mission, to educate and prepare each student to succeed in a changing world, hinges on our ability to continually improve the effectiveness of our schools.
 Multiple factors impact student achievement and serve as indicators of effective schools.
 This Data Profile Directory is prepared to provide parents, educators, and the community with a data profile of various school effectiveness indicators.
 The directory should be used as one source of data for identifying a school's present status, assessing overall student progress, and planning for continual school improvement.

 Each year the South Dakota Department of Education (SD DOE) releases a report card showing the performance of schools across the state.
-The report card includes information about academic achievement, student attendance for grades K-8, graduation rate for high schools, and professional staff qualifications.
-These criteria are used to determine the school’s performance index, or SPI.
+The report card includes information about academic achievement, student attendance for grades K-8, the graduation rate for high schools, and professional staff qualifications.
+These criteria are used to determine the school’s performance index or SPI.

 All schools in the District are submitting their School Improvement Plan to the Board for approval prior to submitting them to the State.
-The Plans, developed by a team of parents, community members and staff, serve as a roadmap for future planning and professional development and measure student achievement.
+The Plans, developed by a team of parents, community members, and staff, serve as a roadmap for future planning and professional development and measure student achievement.